ebi-ait/hca-ebi-wrangler-central/docs/SOPs/update_a_project_SOP.md

 Once the spreadsheet is completed, then create a new submission to the project using the spreadsheet.

 If there are any sequence files that are part of this addition, then those sequence files should be synced to the submission upload area for the new submission.

+Not functional:
+1. If the performer has the ability to download a spreadsheet from the ingest UI with the appropriate UUIDs, the performer can follow the [ingest guide here](https://github.com/HumanCellAtlas/ingest-central/wiki/Updating-Metadata-through-Spreadsheets)
+1. If the project that requires AUDR was ingested before ingest started storing spreadsheets (~June 2019) then the performer will need to manually retrieve uuids for every entity in the spreadsheet using the ingest API and save them in the spreadsheet with the appropriate column names, e.g. `cell_suspension.uuid`, `donor_organism.uuid` (do we have a script for this?)
+1. Once completed, go to the submission view, click  `Download spreadsheet` button to download a copy of the updated spreadsheet that has been updated with metadata UUIDs.
+Save this copy on Google Drive in the Projects folder with a name containing AUDR and date.
+You will need this spreadsheet for all subsequent updates.
+This is a temporary measure.

 ## Updating the project in the Archives